- Save up to 10% on holidays to the Canary Islands in 2019/2020

 Going to the Canary Islands?
 Find the best month to visit the Canary Islands based on the weather.

-Check the Canary Islands weather averages before you book your next holiday in 2018/2019.
-Today's maximum temperature in the Canary Islands is expected to be 24°C, while the average maximum temperature in December is 19°C. The holiday weather guide shown above is for Santa Cruz de Tenerife.
+Check the Canary Islands weather averages before you book your next holiday in 2019/2020.
+Today's maximum temperature in the Canary Islands is expected to be 20°C, while the average maximum temperature in February is 19°C. The holiday weather guide shown above is for Santa Cruz de Tenerife.

 More about Canary Islands